starchyunderscore/w11-nonadmin-utils/README.md

 Checkpoint-Computer -Description "setup script run" -RestorePointType "MODIFY_SETTINGS"
 ```

-If you have permission to, unblock the file and run the it
+unblock the file and run the it

 ```
 cd .\[where the file is]\